Arkleseisure/Arkleseisure.github.io/pages/mnist.md

 ## Background prompt
 An example background prompt is the follows:

-The neural network we are evaluating has the following properties:
+*The neural network we are evaluating has the following properties:
-It is an MLP neural network with 1 hidden layers and width 6.
+It is an MLP neural network with 1 hidden layer and width 6.
 It is trained on the MNIST dataset and uses relu activations.
 The train accuracy of the final model is 0.61175, the train loss is 1.1200610458977949.
-The test accuracy of the final model is 0.6305, the test loss is 1.0969773648650782.
+The test accuracy of the final model is 0.6305, the test loss is 1.0969773648650782.*

-The key thing is that all the main points that might not otherwise be known about the network are addressed.
+This addresses all aspects of the network not included in the other prompts.

 ## Activation prompt
 A prompt for a single activation would consist of the background prompt, followed by

 **Activation specific background:**
-*This just gives context as to where in the network the particular activation it is evaluating is.*
+This gives context as to where in the network the particular activation it is evaluating is.
-Your task is to evaluate what the following activation does.
+*Your task is to evaluate what the following activation does.
-This activation is at depth 0, with the first layer outputs being labelled as depth 0.
+This activation is at depth 0, with the first layer outputs being labelled as depth 0.*

 **Activation mean and standard deviation for each output class:**
-*These give intuitive information about what sort of features the activation might be picking up on from which sorts of numbers it usually contributes to.*
+These give intuitive information about what sort of features the activation might be picking up on from which sorts of numbers it usually contributes to.
-The following are the average and standard deviations of the activations for each output class:
+*The following are the average and standard deviations of the activations for each output class:
 Avg label 0: 16.760561412142724, std: 5.126875526036485
 Avg label 1: 0.6375665275972019, std: 1.054784035971524
 Avg label 2: 1.4199343871325254, std: 2.9929772723077956